stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 #### (2) Ensure Eigen Matrices are Only Evaluated Once

-TL;DR: Before accessing individual coefficients of an Eigen type, use `to_ref()` to make sure accessing the coefficients will not cause a compiler error or forcing the coefficient to be computed multiple times.
+TL;DR: Before accessing individual coefficients of an Eigen type, use @ref stan::math::to_ref to make sure accessing the coefficients will not cause a compiler error or forcing the coefficient to be computed multiple times.

 In the Stan math library we allow functions to accept Eigen expressions.
 This can lead to some nice outcomes such as in the below example.
 Here the additions that go into `subtract()` can all be combined together to form one large computation instead of many smaller ones.